-If the NRF in the home PLMN supports the "subscription-based routing to a target core network" feature as specified in clause 5.48 of 3GPP TS 23.501 [2] and if it receives a service discovery request for a SMF where the query parameter DNN contains an Operator Identifier set to a PLMN Id other than the HPLMN Id, the home PLMN NRF may further query another appropriate NRF, e.g., a NRF in a target PLMN (identified by the OI), to discover the SMF(s) in that target PLMN.
+To discover an SMF deployed in partner PLMN, the NRF in the home PLMN shall support the "subscription-based routing to a target core network" feature as specified in clause 5.48 of 3GPP TS 23.501 [2].
+When the hNRF receives a service discovery request for a SMF where the query parameter DNN contains an Operator Identifier set to a PLMN Id other than the HPLMN ID, the hNRF may further query another appropriate NRF in a target PLMN (identified by the OI), to discover the SMF(s) in that target PLMN.
 See also clause 4.17.5 of 3GPP TS 23.502 [3].